PercyLeeMaxWell/PercyLeeMaxWell.github.io/_pages/resume.md

 Education
 ======
-* MSc & Ph.D.
+* Ph.D.
 Water Resources and Hydropower Engineering, in School of Water Resources and Hydropower Engineering, Wuhan University, China (2018.09-2023.12).

   Dissertation: Simulation, characteristic analysis, and utilization of multi-scale spatiotemporal data of soil water and groundwater